This Care Protocol is for persons aged 18 years and above.

 COVID-19 Vaccination

-An additional dose in 2024, around one year (and not earlier than five months) after the last dose received, is recommended for all persons aged 60 years and older, medically vulnerable individuals (e.g. chronic lung conditions) and residents of aged care facilities.
+As recommended in MOH Circular No. 80/2024 dated 25 October 2024, for all persons aged 60 years and older, medically vulnerable individuals (e.g. chronic lung conditions) and residents of aged care facilities.

-*More frequently if clinically indicated
+*More frequently if clinically indicated, except for vaccination

 Diagnosis